 Recreational Therapists generally work a 40-hour week that may include some evenings, weekends, and holidays.
 They may lift and carry heavy equipment involved in their recreational activities.

 There has been little or no unionization of Recreational Therapists.
 However, those who work for the State of California may join the Service Employees International Union.

 The job of Recreational Therapist may appeal to those who enjoy communicating with and assisting others.
 Recreational Therapist occupations involve helping and being of service to people.
 They also involve teaching, offering advice, and promoting learning and personal development.

 Recreational Therapists should be comfortable working with persons who are ill or who have disabilities.
 They must be patient, tactful, and persuasive when working with people who have a variety of special needs.
 Ingenuity, a sense of humor, and imagination are needed to adapt activities to individual needs, and good physical coordination is necessary to demonstrate or participate in recreational activities.

 What Wages and Benefits Can I Expect?

-The median wage in 2016 for Recreational Therapists in California is $69,848 annually, or $33.58 hourly.
-The median wage for Recreational Therapists in San Diego County is $43,258 annually, or $20.80 hourly.
+The median wage in 2016 for Recreational Therapists in California was $69,848 annually, or $33.58 hourly.
+The median wage for Recreational Therapists in San Diego County was $43,258 annually, or $20.80 hourly.
 The median is the point at which half of the workers earn more and half earn less.

 Benefits generally include medical, dental, life, and vision insurance as well as vacation, sick leave, and retirement plans.
 Recreational Therapists who are self-employed must provide their own benefits and retirement.